vasatdan/Advanced-Similarity-Metrics-for-IP-Flow-Data-Analytics/README.md

 The output DataFrame is stored in `results/kNN_test_scores.pkl` and reported in `kNN_scores_visualization.ipynb`.

+## Lightgbm classification
+The LightGBM classification is performed in `lightgbm_classification.py` script.
+It uses Optuna for hyperparameters tuning for each feature set.
+The final models are saved in folder `saved_models/lightgbm` and the results in `results/lightgbm` folder.

+The report with the best hyperparameters is presented in `lightgbm_results.ipynb` notebook.

+## Deep learning model for classification
+All the scripts for deep learning model are located in the `neural_network` folder:
+- `model_functions.py` - the definition of the model;
+- `training_functions.py` - functions needed for the training and evaluation;
+- `train_model.py` - main script for data loading and preprocessing followed by hyperparameter tuning and training of the final model.
+The best model is saved in `neural_network/saved_models/best_model.pt` and its hyperparameters in `neural_network/results/optuna_best_model_params.pkl`.

+The results are reported in `neural_network/show_results.ipynb`.

 ## Performance on VNAT dataset
 For running this evaluation it is expected that the dataset is located in `data/VNAT_raw`.
 Scripts responsible for preprocessing the raw VNAT data into a form suitable for evaluation are located in the folder `data_preprocessing/prepare_vnat_dataset`.